wdzeng/nctucs-dns-amplification-attack/README.md

 # DNS Amplifaction Attack
 This is my homework in NCTU.
-Input the victim's ip, domain queried, the DNS server's ip and tpye of DNS, seeing the effects via wireshark.
+Input the victim's ip, domain queried, the DNS server's ip and type of DNS, seeing the effects via wireshark.

-In this program UDP DNS querying message is sent via UDP (port 53); hence raw sockets are applied.
+In this program DNS querying message is sent via UDP (port 53); hence raw sockets are applied.
 The opt and EDNS0 is used to make size of reply greater.

 ## DNS Type
 You can see the whole list on [wiki](https://en.wikipedia.org/wiki/List_of_DNS_record_types).